psyraxaus/Prosim2GSX/memory-bank/activeContext.md

      - Added state persistence with JSON serialization
      - Implementation details available in to-do/modularization-implementation-phase4.2.md

-   - Next: Phase 4.3: Create GSXServiceOrchestrator
+   - Completed Phase 4.3: Create GSXServiceOrchestrator
-     - Will create IGSXServiceOrchestrator interface
+     - Created IGSXServiceOrchestrator interface
-     - Will create GSXServiceOrchestrator implementation
+     - Created GSXServiceOrchestrator implementation
-     - Will coordinate service execution based on state
+     - Coordinated service execution based on state
+     - Updated GsxController to use the new service
+     - Modified ServiceController to initialize the service
+     - Replaced all references to serviceCoordinator with serviceOrchestrator
+     - Implementation details available in to-do/modularization-implementation-phase4.3.md

+   - Next: Phase 4.4-4.8: Create Domain-Specific Coordinators

    - Additional coordinators planned for doors, equipment, passengers, cargo, and fuel
      - Each coordinator will manage specific operations and state tracking